-The Flow Navigator (Figure 3-2) provides control over the major design process tasks, such as project configuration, synthesis, implementation, and bitstream generation.
+The Flow Navigator (shown in the following figure) provides control over the major design process tasks, such as project configuration, synthesis, implementation, and bitstream generation.
 The commands and options available in the Flow Navigator depend on the status of the design.
 Unavailable steps are grayed out until required design tasks are completed.

-Figure 3-2: Flow Navigator
+Figure 6: Flow Navigator

-The Flow Navigator (Figure 3-3) differs when working with projects created with third-party netlists.
+The Flow Navigator (shown in the following figure) differs when working with projects created with third-party netlists.
 For example, system-level design entry, IP, and synthesis options are not available.

-Figure 3-3: Flow Navigator for Third-Party Netlist Project
+Figure 7: Flow Navigator for Third-Party Netlist Project